finec-mgimo/interfax-client/README.md

 1. Clone this repo to your computer.

-2. You will need API login and password to be able to use Spark-Interfax, save them in `.env` file in project folder:
+2. You will need API login and password to be able to use Spark-Interfax, save them in `interfax.env` file in project folder:

 ```
 INTERFAX_LOGIN=abc
 INTERFAX_PASSWORD=zzz
 ```

-`.env` is listed in `.gitignore`, to prevent sharing in Github.
-Keep `.gitignore` this way or you risk compromising the passwords.
+`interfax.env` is listed in `.gitignore` to prevent sharing in Github.
+Keep `.gitignore` this way, otherwise you risk compromising the password.

 3. Install requirements: